Kirby Air Ride/Debug Mode

 This allows you to choose from a variety of different options that affect the current game such as spawning items.
 Pushing D-Pad down will go to different groups of sub-menus.
 Pressing L + D-Pad Left/Right will change the sub-menu of that group.

 This group directly affects your player.
 It has an ability select as well as a machine spawner.
 Pressing L + D-Pad Left/Right will navigate between them.
 L + A will select the option.

 - Ability Selector - Contains all regular abilities as well as the item roulette.

-- Stat Booster - contains all of the Stat patch items like Glide UP and the All Patch.
+- Stat Booster - Contains all of the Stat patch items like Glide UP and the All Patch.
 Selecting any of these will instantly increase that stat by one.
 Works in all modes.
 L + B will decrease the selected stat.

 - Special Power-ups Selector - Contains the 4 special power-ups.
 They are: The Gordo, Cracker Launcer, Time/proximity bomb, and the Super Quick Spin.

 - Machine Spawner - Contains every vehicle in the game.
 Selecting one will cause it to spawn on top of you.
 You can even select the unused and debug ones.
 They can even be spawned in non City Trial modes.

 - Dragoon/Hydra Assembler - Selecting one will play the animation of you collecting all three parts and give you the machine.

 - Hidden Stats - Shows various City Trial Stats like # boxes broken and # items collected.
 This is likely for the internal tracker the game uses for a few of its stat based achievements.
 CPU Stats aren't tracked here, likely so players couldn't cheese the aforementioned achievements.

 This group allows you to play any graphical effect.
 They are centered around your player.
 Play around with it and find ones that you like.